 If you are having serious medical or personal problems, you may be able to take a break from your studies.
 Please discuss your situation with your Tutor as soon as you can if this happens, so that we can give you the best advice and make a request for you to take break in your studies if that is the best way forward for you.
-Such requests are referred to as Intercalations.
-Your tutor can also support you in applying for extensions, mitigating circumstances and special allowances.
+Your tutor can also support you in applying for extenuating circumstances and special allowances.

 If you are a student on a Higher or Degree Apprenticeship programme and your employment circumstances change then your Apprenticeship Workplace Supervisor will discuss the options available to you, depending on your apprenticeship status.
-You can take a break in learning through agreement with your employer and this could be because of medical treatment or parental or personal reasons.
+You can take a break in learning through agreement with your employer which may be due of medical treatment or parental or personal reasons.
 If you wish to take a break in your learning you must speak to your employer at the earliest opportunity.
 You must also discuss this with your Apprenticeship Workplace Supervisor at the same time.